How to Write a CV That Gets Noticed in South Africa (With Free Template)

 • Health Professions Council of South Africa (HPCSA)

-While you shouldn’t explicitly state demographic information, employers often consider Broad-Based Black Economic Empowerment (B-BBEE) requirements.
-Focus on showcasing your skills, experience, and potential contributions rather than demographics.
+Focus on showcasing your skills, experience, and potential contributions rather than demographic information.

-Volunteer experience is highly regarded in South Africa, especially work with NGOs, community organizations, or social impact initiatives.
-This demonstrates social awareness and commitment to community development.
+Volunteer experience is highly regarded in South Africa, especially work with NGOs or community organisations.

 Industry-Specific Considerations